wandb/docs/docs/ref/python/workspaces/wandb_workspaces.reports.v2.interface.md

 <a href="https://github.com/wandb/wandb-workspaces/blob/main/wandb_workspaces/reports/v2/interface.py#L563"><img align="right" src="https://img.shields.io/badge/-source-cccccc?style=flat-square" /></a>

 ## <kbd>class</kbd> `Image`
-An image HTML block.
+A block that renders an image.

 **Attributes:**

- - `url` (str):  The URL where your image is hosted.
+ - `url`:  The URL of the image.
- - `caption` (str):  A description of the image that appears underneath the image.
+ - `caption`:  The caption of the image.
+Caption appears underneath the image.